 55 Questions September, 2012.

 The Usual Questions August, 2013.
 Interview conducted by Ali Kayn.

 Over the years, different people have been kind enough to ask me for an interview.
 I'm always flattered.
 Who doesn't want to talk about themselves?

 The links for Midnight Street, The Future of Horror and 55 Questions take you to pages on this site.
-The links for Necessary Fiction and The Short Review take you offsite to the site that hosts the interview.
+The links for Necessary Fiction, The Short Review and The Usual Questions take you off SENTENCE to the site that hosts the interview.